bswank/swank.dev/content/page-content/tailwind.md

 ### Work

 The first thing I did was work.
 That's not a simple thing to do.
 Finding a decent job was really challenging.
-I was able to leverage my military service to get a military-specific internship at a bank where I worked for 12 weeks before ending the internetship.
+I was able to leverage my military service to get a military-specific internship at a bank where I worked for 12 weeks before ending the internship.
 At the end, I only had 12 weeks of banking experience, so the only department there that would hire me on full time was the call center, where folks call in to yell and complain about their fees and mortgage escrow.

 That would probably actually make for a decent podcast..